 It just seems like commonsense after all.

 It’s based on you competing in a sport.

 You want to improve performance in that sport.

 You have decided to spend time and energy on training other than sport/skills practice.

 Therefore, it’s perfectly logical that it should be specific.

-In this article we are going to cover the essential things you need to understand about sport-specific training.
+In this article, we are going to cover the essential things you need to understand about sport-specific training.
 This includes:

-Why you want sport specific training
+Why you want sport-specific training

-- What sport specific training is
+What sport-specific training is

 Transfer of training

 How sport-specificity affects Long term Athletic Development

-- How do you figure out what’s specific for your sport
+How do you figure out what’s specific for your sport

-- Sport specific speed, strength, stamina and mobility
+Sport-specific speed, strength, stamina, and mobility

 Why Do You Want Sport-Specific Training?

 at the foundation of how Velocity approaches athletes.
 We need to understand an

 does this have anything to do with a specific training program?

 Context and coaching

 as coaches, our responsibility is to help guide you to the right solutions.
 If we don’t have any context to your question about

-Do you want sport-specific training because you have potential in the sport and
+you want sport-specific training because you have potential in the sport and

 you’ve had an injury and are trying to get back to your performance level

 “sport-specific” and you didn’t see results, or worse it had a

 All of those goals may, in fact, require

 A coach needs to understand this.
-After all, when we look deeper, sport-specific training is really; your goal specific training.
+After all, when we look deeper, sport-specific training is really; your goal-specific training.

 your coach doesn’t try to understand you and your goals, then they might be

 That’s bad coaching.

 You want results in your sport.

 You don’t want to waste time and effort on training that doesn’t contribute to those results.

 The purpose of sport-specific training is to use training to effectively and efficiently reach your goals in the sport.